LMNO Engineering logo LMNO Engineering, Research, and Software, Ltd.

 Downstream Area, A2: ft2

-Units in Bernoulli Applications calculator: cm=centimeter, ft=foot, g=gram, gal=U.S. gallon, in=inch, kg=kilogram, lb=pound, m=meter, mbar=millibar, min=minute, mm=millimeter, N=Newton, s=second.
+Units: cm=centimeter, ft=foot, g=gram, gal=U.S. gallon, in=inch, kg=kilogram, lb=pound, m=meter, mbar=millibar, min=minute, mm=millimeter, N=Newton, s=second.

 Bernoulli Equation